bagnalla/puddi_testbench/README.md

 # puddi testbench
 A project for developing and testing the puddi 3D graphics engine.

-CMake is required in addition to puddi's dependencies.
+CMake is required as well as puddi's dependencies.

-To set up the puddi submodule: git submodule init git submodule update
+To set up the puddi submodule: git submodule init git submodule update --remote --merge

 To build Debug:
   mkdir Debug